Sylius/Sylius/docs/customization/fixtures.rst

     sylius_fixtures:
         suites:
-            default: # this key is always called wherever we use sylius:fixtures:load, below we are extending it with new fixtures
+            default: # this key is always called whenever the sylius:fixtures:load command is called, below we are extending it with new fixtures
                 fixtures:
                     currency:
                         options: